metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ### Work Items

-- Create a new machine remediation controller in CAPBM repo
+- Create a new machine remediation controller in openshift/CAPBM repo
+- Backport to upstream

 ### Dependencies